-Uttar Pradesh: Journalist killed in Sitapur by unidentified assailants
+Uttar Pradesh: Journalist shot dead in Sitapur by unidentified assailants

-Raghvendra Bajpai, who was a local correspondent with a Hindi daily in the district, was shot dead on the Lucknow-Delhi National Highway.
+Raghvendra Bajpai, who was a correspondent with a Hindi daily in the district, was killed on the Lucknow-Delhi National Highway.

 A 35-year-old journalist was shot dead in Uttar Pradesh’s Sitapur district by unidentified assailants on Saturday, reported The Indian Express.

-The journalist, Raghvendra Bajpai, was a local correspondent with a Hindi daily in Sitapur, according to India Today.
-He was allegedly killed on the Lucknow-Delhi National Highway at around 3.15 pm.
+Raghvendra Bajpai, was a local correspondent with a Hindi daily, according to India Today.
+He was reportedly killed on the Lucknow-Delhi National Highway at around 3.15 pm.
 Motor-borne assailants first rammed into his motorbike and then shot him.

 The police filed a first information report against unidentified persons for murder, The Indian Express reported.
-All possible angles were being examined, the newspaper quoted Prashant Kumar, the inspector general of Lucknow range, as saying.

-Kumar said that statements of persons connected to the matter were being recorded to determine the exact motive behind the murder.
+Statements of persons connected to the matter were being recorded to determine the exact motive behind the murder, the newspaper quoted Prashant Kumar, the inspector general of Lucknow range, as saying.

 Four bullet wounds were found on Bajpai’s body, unidentified police officers told The Indian Express, adding that this indicated the attackers were determined to kill him.